svlord5/EClub/content/_index.md

       content: This functions of E-Club plans and delivers a series of workshops and boot camps with the motive to foster skill-based education and awareness on entrepreneurship amongst the campus community.
     - icon: 'map'
       title: Event Management
-      content: his function of E-Club handles all the events of E-Club and VDC, as the success of any event depends largely on its planning and executing by timely obtaining all the necessary resources.
+      content: This function of E-Club handles all the events of E-Club and VDC, as the success of any event depends largely on its planning and executing by timely obtaining all the necessary resources.
     - icon: 'pen-tool'
       title: Creative Design
       content: This function of E-Club handles all the designing- both graphic and video stack.
 Also, they do the photo & video shooting, editing and releasing all the media of those programs or events on the campus by both E-Club & VDC.